-This year's Summer Research Scholars will present their findings on Sept.
+This year's Summer Research Scholars presented their findings on Sept.
 26 and 27.
-The poster session will take place on September 26 from 4 p.m. – 8 p.m., with Richard Carbonaro, Ph.D., associate professor of chemical engineering, delivering the keynote address at 4 p.m.
-The verbal presentations will take place on September 27 from approximately 9 a.m. – 12:30pm.
+The poster session took place on September 26 from 4 p.m. – 8 p.m., and Richard Carbonaro, Ph.D., associate professor of chemical engineering, delivered the keynote address at 4 p.m.
+The verbal presentations took place on September 27 from approximately 9 a.m. – 12:30pm.

-Here are a few of the faculty-student summer research projects being presented this year.
+Here are a few of the faculty-student summer research projects that were presented this year.

 Paving the (Road)Way with Recycled Asphalt

 How can we build roads that last longer?
 Civil engineering student Odette Dominguez '21 and assistant professor Daniel Hochstein, Ph.D., offer rejuvenated recycled asphalt pavement as a possible solution.
 Since the issue with using recycled asphalt is that it’s often brittle and less durable, engineers softened the recycled material with cooking oil from the dining halls on campus and engine oil from cars.
 Their research, which took place in the Asphalt Pavement Laboratory, located in Mahan Hall, suggests that waste oil could be a component in developing more sustainable roadways.